 Diamond manufactures both dry and wet dog food, as well as treats.
 They also make dry and canned cat food.
 The company prides itself on using quality ingredients and “superfoods” in their blends.

-This is a video posted by Diamond on their YouTube channel covering the history, manufacturing process, and philosophy of the brand.
+This is a video posted by Chewy on their YouTube channel about Diamond Naturals.

 Diamond Naturals Dog Food Ingredients